Performance Intelligence · Pillar

 When You Should Not Call Us

 Performance intelligence is the wrong investment in three common scenarios, and we say so openly.
-If the firm has not yet deployed a content delivery platform or a training platform, the right move is to deploy Seismic or Allego first.
+If the firm has not yet deployed a content delivery platform or a training platform, the right move is to deploy the combined Seismic and Highspot platform or Allego 8 first.
 The diagnostic is unproductive without a baseline operational stack.
 If the firm is running a contact center and the job is scaling AI roleplay for compliance-gated scripted scenarios, Zenarate is the right answer at that altitude.
 Do not buy performance intelligence for a contact center sprint.
 If the primary question is personal speech polish for a specific individual preparing for a pitch, Yoodli is the right tool.
 Nobody should buy a 90 day firm engagement to polish one person.

 When performance intelligence is the right call is a narrower window, and we will disqualify aggressively if the window is not open.